error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 - Standards used (NIST/CODATA 2018)
 - Best practices for adding new data

+**⚠️ CRITICAL LIMITATION:** Cross-instrumental conversion between ESO and GAIA/HST/JWST datasets is **physically invalid**, as their calibration frames, spectral definitions, and barycentric corrections differ non-linearly.
+Each observatory's data pipeline applies instrument-specific transformations that cannot be reliably inverted or cross-calibrated without introducing systematic errors larger than the gravitational effects being measured (Δz ~ 10⁻⁴).
+This fundamental incompatibility is why our validation relies on ESO-native spectroscopy rather than attempting to merge heterogeneous datasets.

 ### 🚨 Critical: Data Access & Reproducibility Crisis

 **Scientific Transparency Notice:** Our 97.9% validation is based on ~50 ESO spectroscopic observations — representing <0.1% of ESO's archive.
 The remaining 99.9% is proprietary, creating a **structural reproducibility bottleneck**: